How to use demographic segmentation to target your audience and improve your marketing strategy.

 • 90 or older

 Surveys can be structured to collect data about one person or an entire household.
 Marketers like to know how many people live in a household and what their ages are.
-Family size and age ranges help marketers understand household habits and buying preferences for every age range.
+Family size and age ranges help marketers understand household habits and buying preferences across various age groups.

 Sexual Orientation and Gender Identity (SOGI) questions ask for personal information and should be carefully considered.
 Understanding and communicating your survey’s purpose is critical to help people feel comfortable answering these questions.